Commercial Filming at Fort Lauderdale-Hollywood International And North Perry Airports

 - BCAD will allow filming beyond the security checkpoint.

-If the production company wants to use tenant-leased space on the airport, the company must make arrangements with the tenant.
+- If the production company wants to use tenant-leased space at the airport, the company must make arrangements with the tenant.

 Terminals 1 and 2